satyamsameer/SimpleTTT/README.md

 # SimpleTTT
-SimpleTTT repository for a simple one player Java based Tic-Tac-Toe Game.
+SimpleTTT repository for a simple one player and two player Java based Tic-Tac-Toe Game.

 ## Getting Started